kadena-io/kadena-evm-sandbox/README.md

    You can then run the same commands without the `--network` command-line option to execute them on the default Hardhat network instance.
    If your smart contract uses any Kadena-specific precompile functions or other Kadena-specific or Chainweb-specific features, you might be unable to run the contract on the Hardhat network.
-   If you have a smar contract that requires Hardhat-specific features, you might be unable to run the contract on the Kadena development network.
+   If you have a smart contract that requires Hardhat-specific features, you might be unable to run the contract on the Kadena development network.

 ## Signing transactions and switching chains